About me

 I completed my master thesis under the supervision of Luc Brendonck at KU Leuven.
 Working on temporary wetlands in the Cape Region, I got interested in spatial community dynamics and the emerging field of metacommunity ecology and the advantages simple aquatic habitats have as model ecosystems.
 Consequently, building further on the pioneer work of Luc, Maitland Seaman and Merlijn Jocqué and inspired by the new concept of metacommunity ecology outlined by Mathew Leibold a PhD was conceived to study metapopulation and metacommunity dynamics in the simple environment of temporary rock pool communities in the subtropics.
 A second line of research within my PhD, which can be considered as one of the core interests of my promoter, dealt with survival strategies of fairy shrimp in the variable environment of temporary rock pools.
 For this, I developed a hydrological model to reconstruct exactly how variable these environments are and studied adaptive trait variation in a fairy shrimp model species along a gradient of hydrological stability.

 During my post doc I further expanded my research on metacommunities to different model systems trying to synthesize diversity generating processes across spatial scales.
 I am currently working on spatially hierarchical metacommunities and exploit information provided by global biodiversity databases.
-Together with Falko Buschke we are applying insights from metacommunity ecology to larger spatial scales to bridge the gap between ecology and biogeography.

 Academic career